rianoc/partitioning/README.md

 select from trade where int within hour 2020.06.26D0 2020.06.26D07, otherTimeCol=2020.06.26D0 2020.06.26D07
 ```

-This can be manually accounted for:
+This can be manually accounted for by adding a buffer to the end value of your time window.
+Here one second is used:

 ```q
 select from trade where int within hour 0D 0D00:01+2020.06.26D0 2020.06.26D07, otherTimeCol=2020.06.26D0 2020.06.26D07